Food Service Plan Review

 - Include any available cleaning and maintenance instructions for food processing, cutting and grinding equipment

-- Building Permits (if required by your local building authority)
+- Building Permits (if available)

 - Your local building authority must approve all ventilation hood exhaust systems.